c03nr44d/Eng2Deutsche/README.md

 ### Setup steps and Dependencies:

 Download the original dataset from Kaggle.
 We used the English German bilingual sentence pairs [dataset](https://www.kaggle.com/datasets/alincijov/bilingual-sentence-pairs), named deu.txt.
 Have the required packages installed.
-You may follow ours at [requirements.txt](requirements.txt).
+You may follow ours at [requirements.txt](requirements.txt) by running `pip install -r requirements.txt`

 ---
 ### Areas for improvement: